deven495/Socials/Readme.md

-# Welcome to Socials - A command line Applications
+# Welcome to Socials - A command line Application

 **Commands Used in Socials App**